panda2k/iron-instruction/README.md

 I chose NextJS because it requires minimal boilerplate and setup compared to Create React App.
 Next's preconfigured router, minimal configuration, and out of the box TypeScript support made it an easy choice.

+## API Testing
+The backend's security and CRUD methods are fully tested using JUnit assertions and Spring Boot's Mock MVC.

+Tests can be run with `mvn test`.
+Every time code is pushed to `main`, a Github action runs `mvn test`.

 ## Assets
 Website icons are provided by [Heroicons](https://heroicons.com)